 This course provides instruction and demonstration with the flux core arc welding process to produce groove and fillet welds in all positions, according to applicable welding codes.
 Topics include safe operating practices, equipment identification, equipment set-up, correct selection of filler metals, current/polarity, shielding gas, and base metals.
 Upon completion, the student should be able to produce groove and fillet welds using the FCAW welding process, according to AWS Codes and Standards.
-Prerequisite: As required by College

 This course allows the student to plan, execute, and present results of individual projects in welding.
 Emphasis is placed on enhancing skill attainment in the welding field.
 The student will be able to demonstrate and apply competencies identified and agreed upon between the student and instructor.
-Prerequisite: As required by College